Employing quasi-experimental methods to relate first-year student participation in research with faculty to desired outcomes

 dc.date.issued2016-11-12

 dc.description.abstractUndergraduate research opportunities with faculty are becoming increasingly common and previously been found to positively influence student learning.
 However, the literature on this activity is generally weak methodologically and/or is not generalizable.
 This study uses quasi-experimental methods to examine the influence of research with faculty using a large national sample.
 We found that research with faculty experiences had significant and positive effects on multiple aspects of student engagement for a sample of first-year students, particularly student-faculty interaction.
 Additionally, we found differential effects of undergraduate research participation between STEM and non-STEM majors.
-Implications for policy and practice are discussed.en
+Implications for policy and practice are discussed.

 dc.identifier.urihttps://hdl.handle.net/2022/23776

-dc.subjectundergraduate researchen
+dc.subjectundergraduate research

-dc.subjecthigh-impact practiceen
+dc.subjecthigh-impact practice

-dc.subjectstudent engagementen
+dc.subjectstudent engagement

-dc.subjectfirst-year studentsen
+dc.subjectfirst-year students

-dc.subjectstudent-faculty interactionen
+dc.subjectstudent-faculty interaction

 Files